 No response was received to this second consultation until Council Officers followed up directly with the Churchill Primary School Principal who indicated there were some non-mainstream classes that may be appropriate.
-Following further investigation by the school including liaison with the school council, they have advised that they do not have an interest in the building (Attachment 1).
+Following further investigation by

 Council Officers contacted Federation University who have not indicated any need for a facility at this location as their focus is on the High Tech Precinct development in Morwell.